 B2B relationships between two large organizations can be quite intricate as they often involve multiple key stakeholders from both sides.
 Customer relationship mapping offers an overview of these business ties and provides great value for account management and other departments such as customer success.

-Among other benefits, it can help you identify cross-sell and upsell opportunities, as well as maximize retention and find ways to nurture relationships with customers.
+Among other benefits, it can help you identify cross-sell and upsell opportunities, as well as maximize retention and find ways to nurture relationships through context-aware proactive actions.

 What Is Customer Relationship Mapping?